python/devguide/grammar.rst

 * Documentation must be written!

-* After everything's been checked in, you're likely to see a new change to Python/Python-ast.c.
+* After everything has been checked in, you're likely to see a new change to Python/Python-ast.c.
 This is because this (generated) file contains the hg version of the source from which it was generated.
 There's no way to avoid this; you just